gdsfactory/gdsfactory/docs/component_intro.md

 Each foundry uses different GDS numbers for each process step.

 We follow the generic layer numbers from the book "Silicon Photonics Design: From Devices to Systems Lukas Chrostowski, Michael Hochberg".
-See `pp.LAYER`
+See `gdsfactory.LAYER`

 | GDS (layer, purpose) | layer_name | Description                                                 |
 | -------------------- | ---------- | ----------------------------------------------------------- |